 A Turkish Diver Costs $180 and There Is No Guarantee

 We may earn money or products from the companies mentioned in this post.
 This helps support what we do and in no way costs you a thing.

-There are moments in life that humble you, and then there are moments that dunk you into the metaphorical waters of humility.
-In my case, the waters weren’t metaphorical at all—they were the murky depths of Istanbul’s Golden Horn, and the humbling came in the form of my phone sinking to the bottom of it.
+There are moments in life that humble you, and then there are moments that dunk you straight into the waters of humility.
+In my case, those waters weren’t metaphorical: they were the murky depths of Istanbul’s Golden Horn, and the humbling came in the form of my phone sinking gracefully to the bottom like a tiny, doomed submarine.

+A Turkish Diver Costs $180 and There Is No Guarantee